ashes999/butterfly/README.md

 - A `content` directory with CSS, Javascript, images, etc. for your site

 For an example repository, check out my [Learn Haxe blog repository](https://github.com/ashes999/learnhaxe).

+## Outputs

+Butterfly generates:

+- One HTML page per page
+- One HTML page per post
+- One HTML page per tag, listing all posts with that tag
+- An Atom feed of the most recent 10 items (`atom.xml`)